Beyond Salary, What Millennials Want from Their Employers

 Employing a Millennial brings fresh energy, adaptability and new perspectives to and for the job.
 While attractive salary and bonus packages are always necessary, hiring managers cannot forget that Millennials are especially interested in building long-term career skills, achieving a true “work/life” balance through flexible working environments and contributing to a corporation that is moving the needle on social/community issues—all of which they consider essential for a business—and their careers— to be successful.
 If those elements are missing, then they will look else ware for employment.

-At Align Technical Resources, we’ve matched Millennials with companies providing the right mix of benefits to employees and employers.
+At Align Workforce Solutions, we’ve matched Millennials with companies providing the right mix of benefits to employees and employers.

 Contact us today or use the form below to get in touch.